ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 };
 ```

-To further solidify that `/api` is the preferred pre-defined route we've also updated all generic service clients of
+To further solidify that `/api` as the preferred pre-defined route we've also **updated all generic service clients** of
-other languages to use it by default:
+other languages to use `/api` base path by default:

 #### JavaScript/TypeScript